MobilityDB/MobilitySpark/README.md

-# SparkMeos
+# MobilitySpark

-A proof-of-concept implementation of MEOS for https://github.com/MobilityDB/MobilityDB on Spark, using the JMEOS Java version as middleware.
+A proof-of-concept implementation of MEOS for https://github.com/MobilityDB/MobilityDB on Spark, using the JMEOS library as middleware.

 ::: note 📝

-SparkMeos explores the advantages of MobilityDB datatypes and functions in the Spark environment.
+MobilitySpark explores the advantages of MobilityDB datatypes and functions in the Spark environment.
 However, it should be noted that the current implementation is not a full implementation and is still far from complete.

 :::